yashasvishailly/One-Fix/README.md

 # One Fix

 A paid founder diagnostic.
 Ten questions in a chat interface, about a minute of wait, and a scored nine section report comes back that names the execution pattern a company is stuck in and hands over a prioritized fix list.
 Built on Claude, running on a single Cloudflare Worker.
-Rs 399 launch price, live.

 Live: https://yashasvishailly.com/diagnose
 Teardown: https://yashasvishailly.com/blog/the-one-fix-breakdown